Eliorbasli/dive-book/README.md

 # dive-book

-modern dive log book, this website designed for divers, in this website you will can write detailts about your dives, detailts like :
+modern dive log book, this website designed for divers, in this website you will can write details about your dives, details like :
 * location
 * data
-* teamprture
+* temperature
-* time ,
+* time
 * water
 * the type of gas
 * and more